Get in touch

 Reading

 Accelerated Reader is used to promote reading for enjoyment and encourages children to read books matched closely to their phonetic skills and reading stage.
 We work in partnership with parents to support regular reading at home and keep parents informed of their child’s reading progress.
 Star Reading tests and phonics screening takes place each half term, to ensure reading levels and phonics groups are fluid.
+In addition to this, the children complete summative assessments each year, these help the teacher make judgements about a child’s reading ability and enable the tracking of progress.

 These support children on the journey from reading to writing.
 Within our timetable, we are committed to providing: